-Many people mistakenly assume that they will have to pay a proportion of their compensation award to their solicitor if their claim is successful, but No Win No Fee doesn’t work in that way.
-Cases are taken on according to their merit, so a person wishing to pursue a claim that, in the professional opinion of a qualified solicitor, stands no chance of being successful, would be advised that the claim is not worth pursuing.
-If, however, the claim looks to have a reasonable chance of success based on the facts, a no win no fee lawyer is likely to take on the case.
+Cases are taken on according to their merit, so a person wishing to pursue a claim that, in the professional opinion of a qualified solicitor, looks to have a reasonable chance of success based on the facts, a no win no fee lawyer is likely to take on the case.
+The claimant will be advised that the claim is not worth pursuing if after consideration of all the facts, the case is believed to have a very low chance of being successful.
 This works to prevent the courts becoming clogged with frivolous claims that are not in the interests of justice.
 Here’s how it works.

 No Win No Fee solicitors are experienced enough in this area to be able to ascertain the likelihood of success based on the facts of a case.
 As it is not in their interests to pursue a case that is unlikely to succeed, clients can rest assured that they will not be encouraged to pursue a case that will leave them financially exposed.
 The system works not only to improve access to justice, but to keep the court system free from unnecessary cases that have the effect of slowing down justice for the more deserving.